yan7109/PokemonGoMove/README.md

 # Pokemon GO GPS Emulator

-This is an English translation of the original ReadMe posted by [huacnlee/PokemonGoMove](https://github.com/huacnlee/PokemonGoMove) on GitHub.

 This project uses Xcode Debug mode [Simulating a Location at Runtime](https://developer.apple.com/library/ios/recipes/xcode_help-debugger/articles/simulating_locations.html) to spoof GPS locations for non-jailbroken iOS devices.
 This allows players of Pokemon GO to send movement commands over a computer as opposed to doing the actual walking.

 ## Main Components